 What is the objective of the Maryland Alternative Payment Model (APM) File?

 The Maryland Health Care Commission (MHCC) is seeking APM data to meet requirements of COMAR 10.25.06.14, to develop a non-fee-for-service expenses report.
 Collecting non-fee-for-service data now will provide a baseline to monitor cost, utilization, and quality trends as the share of non-fee-for-service payment models grows in the Maryland commercial health care market.
+The file also includes collection of primary care non-claims data to support analysis of primary care spending.

 Who needs to submit the APM File?